-Did Constantine Influence the Sabbath?
+Did Constantine Change the Sabbath?

 By Kelly McDonald, Jr.

 A third source for Constantine’s reign are the historians who lived in his time period.
-The historian Eusebius wrote a brief history about Constantine’s life and reign called “The Life of Constantine”.
+Eusebius wrote a brief history about Constantine’s life and reign called The Life of Constantine.
 Another man named Lactantius, who was the personal tutor for Constantine’s son Crispus, also recorded some events.
 Neither primary sources alludes to Constantine banning or curbing Sabbath observance.
 New evidence from Eusebius’ writings now show that Constantine protected Sabbath observance (see the link at the bottom of this article).

 Setting the Record Straight

 Let’s set the record straight.
 Firstly, no one can change the Sabbath.
 Think about that assertion for a moment.
 The Sabbath has been and ALWAYS will be Friday sunset to Saturday sunset.
 No one can change that eternal truth.
 Secondly, primary sources from the time period indicate that Constantine did not attempt to ban or forbid Sabbath observance.
 New evidence shows that he protected it!
 How did confusion arise concerning this subject?
 There’s misunderstanding about it because Constantine took actions that indirectly affected the Sabbath.
 Let’s explore this further.